Title and statement of responsibility area

 Keenlyside has been collecting 19th Century historical papers for over thirty-five years with his primary collecting interest being the history of British Columbia with an emphasis on the colonial period (pre- 1871).
 He has also collected documents relating to the fur trade and the Canadian Pacific Railway.
 Keenlyside collects manuscripts, documents, maps, books and ephemera relating to B.C.
 He has also donated two collections to Simon Fraser University: a substantial collection of Doukhobor material and a collection of HIV/Aids material.

-Rare Books and Special Collections acquired the Augustus Pemberton sub series from John Keenlyside February 26, 2008 and the Inferior Court of Civil Justice sub series from Keenlyside December 30, 2008.
+Rare Books and Special Collections acquired the Augustus Pemberton subseries from John Keenlyside on February 26, 2008 and the Inferior Court of Civil Justice subseries from Keenlyside December 30, 2008.

 Scope and content

 The fonds consists of legal documents collected by John Keenlyside over the last thirty five years.
-The documents give insight into the formation of British Columbia‟s legal system when it consisted of two colonies.
+The documents give insight into the formation of British Columbia's legal system when it consisted of two colonies.
+The legal records (including writs, testimony, judgements, and other court documents) were produced by judges, magistrates, defendants, claimants, and other relevant parties.
+Some figures of historical significance who created legal records in this fonds are the first judge in BC, the first Attorney General, and BC's earliest clergy, businessmen, and other prominent figures from the colonial period.

 Immediate source of acquisition